dhickel/JXCH-RPC-Library/readme.md

 <br>

- Found in ```io.mindspice.schemas.object``` these are a subset of the schema objects that are directly related to on-chain info and direct interactions with the blockchain/nodes.
+ Found in ```io.mindspice.jxch.rpc.schemas.object``` these are a subset of the schema objects that are directly related to on-chain info and direct interactions with the blockchain/nodes.

 <br>